Gavin Schilling: Professional career

 On June 29, 2018, he signed a deal with Ratiopharm Ulm of the German Basketball Bundesliga to get his professional career underway.

 On July 31, 2020, he signed with Basketball Löwen Braunschweig of the Basketball Bundesliga (BBL).

 On July 9, 2021, he signed with Bayern Munich of the German Bundesliga.
-On August 1, 2022, he inked a deal with French LNB Pro A outfit Limoges CSP.
+On August 1, 2022, he signed a deal with French LNB Pro A outfit Limoges CSP.
 He transferred to Konyaspor of the Basketbol Süper Ligi on January 31, 2023.

+On July 27, 2023, he signed with Victoria Libertas Pesaro of the Italian Lega Basket Serie A (LBA).
+In July 2024, he returned to the Basketball Löwen Braunschweig team.

+On July 5, 2024, he signed with Basketball Löwen Braunschweig in the German Basketball Bundesliga (BBL).

 International career

 Schilling played the Albert-Schweitzer-Tournament with the German under-18 national team in 2012 and attended the under-18 European Championships in Latvia and Lithuania the same year.

 Personal life

 Schilling speaks three languages: English, German and French.

 His father Andreas is a former German professional handball player, his mother is a native of Chicago.